abhayagiri/what-is-buddhism/main.md

 The concept of past and future lives is intrinsic to the Buddha's teachings.
 At the same time, the Buddha did not encourage believing a doctrine merely out of faith.
-With advanced abilities in meditation it becomes possible to remember past lives, but until then rebirth remains a matter of reasoned reflection.
+With advanced abilities in meditation, it becomes possible to remember past lives, but until then rebirth remains a matter of reasoned reflection.
 According to Buddhist teachings, when a person who is not fully enlightened dies, although the physical body comes to an end, there is still a